orangemittoo/rob-router/README.md

 ====

 ## Overview
-For non-SPA (non-SPA) client side routers for WEB applications similar to Rails routers.
+For non-SPA client side routers for WEB applications similar to Rails routers.

 ## Description
 Define the routes file just like Rails,